What Do Ophthalmic Medical Technician Do?

 - Adjust or make minor repairs to spectacles or eyeglasses.

-Things an Ophthalmic Medical Technician Should Know How to Do
+What Every Ophthalmic Medical Technician Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.